 When it comes to a special occasion meal, such as Valentine’s Day, who doesn’t think of steak and lobster?

-So then, why not treat your sweetheart to a home cooked and relatively easy Valentine’s Day meal of Steak and Lobster Linguine to show them just how much you really care?!
+So then, why not treat your sweetheart to an easy home- cooked meal of steak and lobster linguine to show them just how much you care?!

 When I learned that this weeks #SundaySupper theme is orzo pasta, I jumped at the opportunity to develop this light and refreshing new dish.